Epic Strategies for Building Self-Esteem in Tweens

 The influence of parental behavior on tweens’ self-esteem is immense.
 Tweens learn about self-worth not just through words but significantly through observation of adult behaviors around them.

-Demonstrating healthy self-esteem involves more than avoiding negative self-talk; it encompasses a range of behaviors that parents can actively model to positively influence their child’s perception of themselves.
+Demonstrating healthy self-esteem means more than just avoiding negative self-talk.
+It includes a range of behaviors.
+Parents can actively model these behaviors to positively influence their child’s perception of themselves.
 Here are some key behaviors that can help:

 • Show Self-Compassion: Regularly demonstrate kindness towards yourself, especially in moments of error or difficulty.